Nike Premier II FG Velvet Brown/White/Blue Hero

 Paying reference to the colourway from Nike’s EC08 Pack, the Premier II FG goes back to basics for a pure touch with the return of a foldover tongue and soft kangaroo leather for the ultimate in modern heritage.

-Constructed from soft kangaroo leather on the vamp and billed for the no-nonsense, anti-tech footballer, the Premier II FG offers a classic aesthetic, modern performance and out-of-the-box comfort.
+Constructed from soft kangaroo leather on the vamp and billed for the no-nonsense, anti-tech er, the Premier II FG offers a classic aesthetic, modern performance and out-of-the-box comfort.

 •Wider lace area provides a comfortable fit.

 •Fold-over tongue hides the top of the laces to create a smooth striking surface.

 •Conical studs provide targeted traction and a smooth ride.

 - Quick Ref: 187688